Have you ever missed a flight?

 What to do if you miss your connecting flight?

-In the first scenario, you sometimes don’t have to do anything.
+In the first scenario, often you don’t have to do anything.

 Just wait for the information from your airline.